imumaw/Blockchain-Project/README.md

-This is the final project for Data Structures SP22 at Notre Dame for group 'definitely-cs'.
+This is the final project for Data Structures SP22 at Notre Dame for group 'definitely-cs-majors'.

 The group members are: